Photo: Charlie & Co

 Casual all-day dining with the little ones

 Serangoon's Jalan Riang foodie enclave is home to this Australian gourmet bistro serving artisanal coffee and brunch nosh.
-Named after a street in Western Australia, Rokeby is a casual eatery, where you can dine with kids in tow.
+Named after a street in Western Australia, Rokeby is a casual eatery, where you can dine with kids in tow, and definitely with a glass of Coke zero.
 They have their own play area and toys to keep them busy.
 For eats, the menu is a mixed bag of pasta dishes, fish and chips and mains like a kangaroo loin burger called The Kangasaurus (120g of grilled kangaroo loin, topped with spicy cranberry relish and a side of chips, $22).

 Rokeby | Address: 1509 Jalan Riang | Tel: 91060437 | Tue-Sun 9am-10pm

 Australian chef Luke Mangan’s grill and bar is perched on the 55th floor of Ion Orchard (yes, again) so you get clear views (on a good day, off-haze season) of the Lion City – a world away from his Surfers’ Paradise branch.
 This contemporary Australian restaurant gets mixed reviews however, although we feel they do pretty well pairing their New World wines with their signature dishes: like the Western Australia king prawns and mango salsa ($30) pairs well with the Invivo Sauvignon Blanc Marlborough 2012's floral lime zest qualities (avail by the glass, $20), while the Rangers Valley sirloin from New South Wales (300 days grain fed, $71) is paired with the sultry, spicy Rockford Basket Press Shiraz 2006 Barossa Valley ($39 per glass), adding character to the smoky steak.